spikeheap/spikeheap.github.io/README.md

 - [ ] Update homepage to be summary & links off to places
 - [ ] Figure out a way to blog short notes about websites & things
 - [ ] Troubleshoot custom domain certs <https://github.com/spikeheap/spikeheap.github.io/settings/pages>
-- [ ] Look at cloudflare analytics
 - [ ] Fix Indieweb `rel=me` for site validation on Mastodon
+- [ ] Build and deploy with github actions (and remove CircleCI config)

 ## Authoring notes